databricks-industry-solutions/radiology-llm-classifier/README.md

 ## Running the Solution

+This solution is designed to run notebooks 01_train_llm... through 04_model_evaluation in numerical order.

 ### GPUs for Compute

-Recommend using NVIDIA T4 GPU which are, according to AWS, ‘optimized for machine learning inference and small scale training’.
+Recommend using NVIDIA A10G or NVIDIA T4 GPU which are, according to AWS, ‘optimized for machine learning inference and small scale training’.
 Fine tuning exercise completed on AWS with 2-8 autoscaling workers of type g5.24xlarge GPUs.

 ### Sample Dataset

-Sample data provided in the repo from...
-TODO
+Sample datasets in data/ are generated synthetic data from ChatGPT and are for the sole purpose of demonstrating how this pipeline for fine tuning would run in an environment.

 ### Fine Tuning the Model

-TODO...

-#### Picking a Base Model

-TODO...
+We use a base [model](https://huggingface.co/epfl-llm/meditron-7b) from Hugging Face, [Meditron](https://github.com/epfLLM/meditron), to fine tune from the [data](data/) in this repo.
+This model is chosen due to its quality in Healthcare having been trained on pubmed data as well as its open source license under Apache2.
+This model can be easily subbed out for a different model in the notebook AARON TODO

-#### Optimizing Parameters
+#### Optimizing tuning Parameters

-TODO...

-### Batch inferences

-TODO...
+The method use QLora allows for...
+NARA TODO

-### Analyzing Accuracy
+### Notes on Accuracy

-TODO...
+NARA TODO...

 ## Project support